-Does the study present an analysis of the differences between each pair of arms, or does it present an overall analysis of difference between all the groups (for example an ANOVA test)?
+Does the study present an analysis of the differences between each pair of arms, or does it present an overall analysis of the difference between all the groups (for example, an ANOVA test)?

-An "among-group" statistical assessment can be difficult to interpret, especially if you are only interested in one comparison and cannot attribute results to your group of interest.
+An "among-group" statistical assessment can be difficult to interpret, especially if only one comparison is of interest and results cannot be attributed to the group of interest.

-The way you combine data can also affect the results, so you need to watch out for selective data combining.
+The way data are combined can also affect the results, so be watchful for selective data combining.

 Why is the RCT looking at more than two arms?

 Are the different arms examining related clinical question(s)?
-Example 1: Two different doses of treatment A versus control B, where the related questions are: should we use treatment A and at which dose?
-Example 2: Treatment A versus previous gold-standard treatment B versus inactive control C, where the question is should we use treatment A as the new first-line treatment?
+Example 1: Two different doses of treatment A versus control B, where the related questions are: is treatment A effective and at which dose?
+Example 2: Treatment A versus previous gold-standard treatment B versus inactive control C, where the question is: should treatment A be used as the new first-line treatment?